uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/electrical-networks/sections/market-conditions/en_US.md

 ---
-title: "Investment opportunities that promote change"
+title: "Investment opportunities in electrical networks that promote change"
 ---
 You’ll find the UK market an exciting and challenging one, with plenty of opportunities for dynamic, innovative companies.